moira2k/TodoList/Documents/Festure Spec/'TodoList' Feature Spec.md

 <center><img src=".\images\scenario1.PNG" alt="scenario1" style="zoom: 20%;" /></center>

-​	To-do Tab is consist of a "To-do List Card" (Figure 1-1) and a "To-do Item Card" (Figure 1-2), showing the To-do item you created.
+​	The To-do Tab consists of a "To-do List Card" (Figure 1-1) and a "To-do Item Card" (Figure 1-2), showing the To-do item you created.

 ​	"To-do List Card" Show all the to-do items.
 Click on the to-do item, the following "To-do Item Card" shows the details.

 1. If you want to edit the to-do item, you can click the drop-down button.
 Modification options will be expanded.
-You can change date, status, participants and content of the task.
+You can change the date, status, participants and content of the task.
 Complete the changes and send click the Confirm button.
 2. If you want to delete the item, click the corresponding trash button.
 3. Add a new to-do item.
-You cannot set the status, the default is not started.
+You cannot set the status, and the default is not started.

 ### Scenario 2 (Sub): create to-do item based on a Chat message